 Schedule a Consultation Se Habla Espanol

-These kinds of events during the birth can result in undue pressure placed upon cranial nerves, particularly those that control the mouth.
-The three nerves of the cranium that affect breastfeeding are the glossopharyngeal nerve (which controls the muscles of the pharynx), the vagus nerve (which controls the muscles of the soft palate), and the hypoglossal nerve (which controls the tongue muscle).
+This can result in undue pressure placed upon cranial nerves, particularly those that control the mouth.
+The three nerves of the cranium that regulate breastfeeding are the glossopharyngeal nerve (which controls the muscles of the pharynx), the vagus nerve (which controls the muscles of the soft palate), and the hypoglossal nerve (which controls the tongue muscle).
 Compression of any or all of these nerves can cause dysfunctional nursing.
-Infants with Tongue Ties/Lip Ties often can benefit from CST.
-Some will improve without the need to have a tongue tie/lip tie revision.
-Others will need a revision and will need CST after the procedure.
-Most will benefit from CST both pre and post revision.
-As always, a suspected Tongue Tie/Lip Tie should be evaluated by a pediatric dentist with extensive knowledge and training in this arena.
+Infants experiencing symptoms of tongue and lip tie can benefit from SOT.
+Some may be experiencing this tension on the floor of the mouth mimicking a tie, and may not need to undergo revision.
+Others may have a true oral tie, but still benefit from SOT pre and post revision, as the tension caused by oral ties can result in pull throughout the rest of the system.